kyleburton/grake/README.md

 * I'd like to support 'once only' execution of tasks
 * Also, support re-enabling and re-execution of tasks
 * I'd like to replace the ruby program with a small go program (it removes a runtime dependency and would be faster)
+* Improve the parser: support type and var declarations
+* Support `go get` on the compiled file to fetch additional dependencies - perhaps with a switch to `grake`?
+* Implement more helper libraries to make it easier to replace my usage of rake with grake

 # LICENSE